MehmetAzizYirik/AlgorithmicGroupTheory/README.md

 ## Method

 This is an ongoing project for molecular structure generation.
 Already developed functions are regularly shared on this repository.
-The prototype algorithm is the demo function of the jar file.
+The prototype algorithm, the canonicalBlockwiseTest class, is the demo function of the jar file.
 The theoretical basis and the outlines of the functions can be found in [1,2].
 The current version still misses some structures and this is the ongoing work in the project.

 ## Download jar File